-The annual Take a View Landscape Photographer of the Year competition celebrates imagery of the best sights our country has to offer and is open to everyone, with entrants able to enter up to 25 photographs across four categories.
+The annual Landscape Photographer of the Year competition celebrates imagery of the best sights our country has to offer.

 It’s a chance for amateur and professional photographers alike to highlight the very best imagery of Britain’s beautiful rural and urban scenery – and compete for the top prize.

-The photographer judged to have entered the single best image from all four Adult categories will be awarded Landscape Photographer of the Year.
+The photographer judged to have entered the single best image from all the Adult categories will be awarded Landscape Photographer of the Year.

 Lines in the Landscape award

-Images of the operational national rail network anywhere in Great Britain (excluding Northern Ireland) may be submitted for this award.
-More information about entry requirements is available on the Take a View website.
+Images must be of the operational national rail network anywhere in Great Britain (excluding Northern Ireland).